MentaL0-main/raycasting/README.md

 # Raycasting

-This game simulwated 3d graphics, using raycasting algorithm.
+This game simulated 3d graphics, using raycasting algorithm.

 ![Gameplay, in dev]()